 Alabama Senate votes to toughen fentanyl penalties

-Senators voted 26-0 for the bill.
-The legislation now moves to the Alabama House of Representatives.
+Senators voted 26-0 on Tuesday for the bill.
+It moves to the Alabama House of Representatives.

 Ward said state penalties for fentanyl possession are now low, and the bill would make the penalties similar to those for heroin.

-The bill creates mandatory minimum sentences for trafficking larger amounts fentanyl.
+The bill creates mandatory minimum sentences for trafficking fentanyl.

 A person convicted of having more than one gram would get a mandatory minimum sentence of three years in prison.
 Anyone caught with two or more grams would serve 10 years and those caught with four grams or more would serve 25 years.